nndeploy/nndeploy/README_EN.md

 - nndeploy is currently in the development stage.
 If you love open source, enjoy tinkering, whether for learning purposes or have better ideas, you are welcome to join us.

-- WeChat: Always031856 (Feel free to add as a friend, join the active AI inference deployment discussion group,备注：nndeploy\_Name)
+- WeChat: Always031856 (Feel free to add as a friend to join our active AI inference deployment discussion group.
+Please note: nndeploy\_name)

   <img src="docs/image/wechat.jpg" width="225px">